tristandunn/pusher-fake/README.markdown

 When run, an entire fake service starts on two random open ports.
 A Pusher account is not required to make connections to the fake service.
 If you need to know the host or port, you can find the values in the configuration.

-The project fully replaces the Pusher service with a location version for testing and development.
-Using the service as a replacement for production is not recommended.
+The project fully replaces the Pusher service with a local version for testing and development.
+While mostly functional and clients and servers can exchange messages with it via public, private or presence channels, using the service as a replacement for production is not recommended.
+There is no high availability and no monitoring.

 #### Why?

+With SaaS Pusher:
 1. Working offline is not possible.
 1. Using a remote API for testing is slow.
 1. Wasting connections and messages in development is unreasonable.